-Independent valuations of the shopping centre are prepared annually with the exception of when the shopping centre is under development.
-The Directors' assessment of fair value takes into account annual independent valuations, with updates at year end of independent valuations that were prepared at the half year taking into account any changes in estimated yield, underlying income and valuations of comparable centres.
+Independent valuations of shopping centres are prepared annually with the exception of when the shopping centre is under development.
+The Directors' assessment of fair value takes into account latest independent valuations, with updates taking into account any changes in estimated yield, underlying income and valuations of comparable centres.
 In determining the fair value, the capitalisation of net income method and the discounting of future cash flows to their present value have been used which are based upon assumptions and judgement in relation to future rental income, property capitalisation rate or estimated yield and make reference to market evidence of transaction prices for similar properties.